Skip to content

 Down Syndrome Babies Protected from Abortion

-Over time tremendous strides have been made in laws to protect people with disabilities from discrimination and discrimination based upon race or sex.
+Over time, tremendous strides have been made in laws to protect people with disabilities from discrimination and discrimination based on race or sex.
 However, with genetic testing and ultrasound, there has been nothing to protect unborn babies from being aborted because of fetal deformities or their sex.
 Most often it is the girl babies who are aborted because their parents want a son.

 Sex selection abortions have also been banned in Pennsylvania, Arizona, and Oklahoma; but these laws did not ban abortion of babies with genetic disabilities.

 Much has changed since the time when Down syndrome children were placed in institutions, as it was believed that they could not learn and had no future as production citizens.
-Today Down syndrome children are recognized for their value and cherished by their families.
+Today, Down syndrome children are recognized for their value and are cherished by their families.

 Back To Top